 Any faculty member may require attendance for their lectures.
 This information will be posted to the schedule and may be revised at any time by the faculty member.
 Video recordings are released to students at the discretion of the lecturer.
 If more than 50 percent of students are absent for a scheduled class, video recordings may not be released for student review.
-Any student may be required to attend lectures by the associate dean, COM-SPC or the campus dean of COM.
+Any student may be required to attend lectures by the associate dean of Curriculum & Integrated Learning, phase directors, COM-SPC, the campus deans of COM or the designee of the campus deans.